Laura Gillen

 BACKGROUND + EXPERIENCE

 Rep. Laura Gillen was first elected to Congress in 2024.
-She is a lawyer + mother of four who grew up in the district she currently represents.
+She is a lawyer and mother of four who grew up in the district she currently represents.
 In 2017, Gillen became the first Democrat elected as Hempstead Town Supervisor in 112 years.
-As Supervisor, Laura managed a budget of nearly $500 million + led the operations of all town departments.
-She took aim at waste + corruption + made the town government more accessible, transparent, + accountable to taxpayers.
+As Supervisor, Laura managed a budget of nearly $500 million and led the operations of all town departments.
+She took aim at waste and corruption and made the town government more accessible, transparent, and accountable to taxpayers.
 Her cost-saving measures enabled the town to lower taxes for residents after years of tax hikes.

 Rep. Gillen attended Law School at Georgetown Law Center and NYU School of Law.
-In Congress, she serves on the House Transportation + Infrastructure Committee + the House Science, Space +
+In Congress, she serves on the House Transportation and Infrastructure Committee, and the House Science, Space and

 Technology Committee.